 Steel and cast iron materials are sorted and separated into containers outside the building.

-Over 300 tons of scrap metals will be removed from the Imperial Brewery after removal of the mill operation.
+Nearly 1 million pounds of scrap metal will be removed from the Imperial Brewery after removal of the mill operation.

 Milling equipment partially disassembled.